H00GiE/SparkLED-Twitchbot/README.md

 Twitch chatbot for SparkLED Control Interface

 Twitch ChatBot Depends on:
-	- node.js (v13)
-	- NPM
-  		- tmi.js
-  		- curl-request
+node.js (v13), NPM, tmi.js and curl-request

+This is only Proof of Concept, not to be released.